Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Effect of Prosthetic Stiffness Changes

-Once forward dynamics simulations of prosthetic running become possible, it will be possible to clarify how mechanical properties of the prosthesis affect movement.
-We demonstrate that running motion with virtually varied stiffness can be realized through forward dynamics simulations based on the proposed learning framework, as shown in Fig. \ref{fig:framework}.
-Beck et al. \cite{beck2017} experimentally investigated the effects of prosthetic stiffness on running performance when the stiffness level was set to one category above or below the recommended stiffness based on body weight.
-On the basis of the previous study, we define the set of prosthetic stiffness conditions as follows. \begin{enumerate} \item {\bf Compliant} condition uses the stiffness value that is -10\% of the original value. \item {\bf Nominal} condition uses the original value. \item {\bf Stiff} condition uses the stiffness value that is +10\% of the original value. \end{enumerate}
+Once FD simulations of prosthetic running become possible, it will be possible to clarify how mechanical properties of the prosthesis affect movement.
+We demonstrate that running motion with virtually varied stiffness can be realized through FD simulations based on the proposed learning framework, as shown in Fig. \ref{fig:framework}.
+Beck et al. \cite{beck2017} experimentally investigated the effects of prosthetic stiffness on running performance when the stiffness level was set to one category above or below the recommended stiffness based on body weight, \addedRone{corresponding to approximately $-10\%$ and $+10\%$ differences, respectively.} On the basis of the previous study, we define the set of prosthetic stiffness conditions as follows. \begin{enumerate} \item {\bf Nominal} condition\replacedRone{ is used by subject for the motion measurement in Section \ref{sect:mocap_measurement}.
+The stiffness was selected based on the subject's body weight and corresponds to the SPR-3 category of the 1E91.}{uses the original value} \item {\bf Compliant} condition uses the stiffness value that is $-10\%$ of the Nominal value. \item {\bf Stiff} condition uses the stiffness value that is $+10\%$ of the Nominal value. \end{enumerate}

-The policies are trained using these three stiffness values to replicate the reference motion until the return values in (\ref{eq:reward}) become equal.
+\replacedRone{The policy was trained under the {\it Nominal} condition in Section \ref{sec:imitation}, and then fine-tuned for {\it Compliant} and {\it Stiff} conditions using the same joint trajectories.
+All three policies were trained until the return values in (\ref{eq:reward}) became equal.}{ The policies are trained using these three stiffness values to replicate the reference motion until the return values in (\ref{eq:reward}) become equal.}